HayatoHongo/nanoGPT-Vision/README.md

 A pretrained **CLIP vision encoder** is used for visual representations (Sorry😉),
 while **all language modeling and vision–language training code is written, data is public, and trained from scratch**.
+This project is heavily inspired by [nanoGPT](https://github.com/karpathy/nanoGPT.git) and [LLMs from scratch](https://github.com/rasbt/LLMs-from-scratch.git)
+If you have not checked them yet, please visit them!

 ---